lsst-dm/dmtn-167/index.rst

 The existence of different skymap definition datasets for different coadd types (``goodSeeingCoadd_skyMap``, etc.) is something of a relic of Gen2, but one we do not plan to remove until Gen2 is fully removed.
 The new globally-unique skymap data ID names are both necessary and sufficient for Gen3, and in the future we may not store skymap definitions in datasets at all, since they must be at least partially defined in the database as well.

-SkyMap registration is something we expect to be rare in Gen3 - *much* more rare than running ``makeSkyMap.py`` was in Gen2 - because we almost always use one of a few standard SkyMaps, and in Gen3 a SkyMap (a combination of a ``lsst.skymap.BaseSkyMap`` class *and* its configuraiton) can only be registered once.
+SkyMap registration is something we expect to be rare in Gen3 - *much* more rare than running ``makeSkyMap.py`` was in Gen2 - because we almost always use one of a few standard SkyMaps, and in Gen3 a SkyMap (a combination of a ``lsst.skymap.BaseSkyMap`` class *and* its configuration) can only be registered once.
 While this may not be true for discrete SkyMaps in particular, which cover only a small part of the sky and are *conceptually* a bit more per-user, our data model currently does not treat these any differently, and until we can identify the patterns and use cases for creating new SkyMaps (even discrete ones), we propose that any new SkyMap registration in a shared repository be preceded by an RFC.

 .. _collections-shared-official-processing-outputs: